A135Y/classino-royale/README.md

 # Classino Royale

-The purpose of this assignment is to use classes to model a few different items you might find in a casino.
+The purpose of this assignment is to use classes to model a few different things you might find in a casino.

 ## Random numbers

 One important thing to know is that `Math.random()` can be used to generate a random decimal between `0` and `1` (with `1` excluded).
 This can be used with `Math.floor()` and a bit of ingenuity to create random integers in any range.
 It is worth having a go at figuring out how to do this, but don't struggle with it for too long: search the internet for help when you need it.

+## Assessment

+There are no tests for this project.
+You should manually test your classes with `console.log()` in the space identified by the comments.

+This work will be peer assessed: you will be assigned a random other apprentice's work and asked to write some comments about how well they accomplished the challenges they attempted, and how it could be improved.

 ## Easy: Dice